Biserkov/ttt/README.md

-# ttt
+# Tic-tac-toe

-Inspired by the 'Functional Design in Clojure' Podcast
+Inspired by the [Functional Design in Clojure](https://clojuredesign.club/) podcast